Ericokim/Gomycode/string-math-array/README.md

 - MDN Web Docs - JavaScript Array Methods
 - Mathematical algorithms research for Fibonacci sequence
 - JavaScript best practices for error handling

 ---

-## ⚠️ Submission Deadline

-**Deadline:** December 15, 2025

-> **Note:** According to checkpoint rules, late submissions may receive a score of 0.
-This assignment was completed on time.

----